-Grades might be curved at the end of the semester if the class average is low (I do give hard exams).
+Grades might be curved at the end of the semester if the class average is low.
 However, curving is not guaranteed.
 You should only rely on your performance in all the assignments and exams.

 Absence and Makeup

 In principle, any absence in exams is not allowed except for irresistible reasons (diseases, accidents, deaths, etc.).
 For other reasons, you should contact me in advance.
 Make-up exams will not be guaranteed.